Quobject/electron-nodebot/README.md

+﻿# electron-nodebot

-﻿Control arduino with NodeJS, Socket.io, Johnny Five and Electron
+*Control arduino with NodeJS, Socket.io, Johnny Five and Electron*

 Usually the Arduino Sketch is directly saved into the board and if you want to control it from outside you have to write a protocol yourself to give instruction to the microcontroller.